attadanta/bread-and-shampoo/README.md

 `./gradlew bootRun`

+Attention web 3.0 programmers: you will need to use Java 11.
 Once running, you can use the Swagger UI at [/swagger-ui.html][1] to get to know the API.

 To run the tests, do